 All students are required to enroll in at least one language course.
-Those who wish to focus on Chinese culture studies have the option of taking a one credit Introduction to Chinese Language course.
-However, students are strongly encouraged to continue their language study if they have previous Chinese instruction.
+Students who don't enroll in a language track must take Elementary Chinese I to help assimilate more effectively into the Chinese culture.
+Students are strongly encouraged to continue their language study if they have previous Chinese instruction.